 Manually overseeing rebate payments, claims and credits is a time-intensive process.
 But with modern management tools, automation options allow for simple calculations and automatic payments, as well as the automated issuing of credits owed to customers.
 This leads to fewer disputes and bottlenecks, again improving the efficiency and performance of the programme.

-For our customers we often find that a standalone rebate management system may not provide the most practical and cost-effective solution for their business.
-Instead, ERP software designed for those in the B2B space can provide a multifunctional and fully integrated solution that supports rebate management – as well as a whole range of complementary functions.
+To conclude, ERP software designed for your industry can provide a multifunctional and fully integrated solution that supports rebate management – as well as a whole range of complementary functions.

 From accounts to inventory management to customer discovery – ERP systems are designed to offer a centralised platform on which to run multiple business-critical functions.
 A modern ERP setup provides all the functionality you need to manage a rebate programme effectively, with teams able to benefit from seamless connectivity with other applications and workflows.